Everything You Need to Know about Breaking the Law While Carrying a Dangerous Weapon in Wisconsin

 What is a dangerous weapon?

-Those penalties and how much additional time you could be facing depend on the underlying charge.
+The penalties and how much additional time you could be facing depend on the underlying charge.
 If the underlying charge is a misdemeanor, then the maximum jail time can be increased by 6 months.
 If you are being charged with an unspecified felony, the maximum period of imprisonment can increase by three years.
 If you are charged with an A, B, C, D, E, F, G, or H felony, that maximum period of imprisonment can increase by 5 years.
-If you are charged with an I felony, the maximum imprisonment time can increase by 4 years.
+If you are charged with a Class I felony, the maximum imprisonment time can increase by 4 years.

 Be mindful that these penalties do not exist where the underlying crime itself includes the use of a dangerous weapon.
 For example, armed robbery would not have additional potential penalties because a firearm is involved.
 The crime already requires that a firearm was involved.